Joaquin Torres-Garcia (1874-1949)

 exploring the sculpture

-words of Joaquin Torres-Garcia
+in the words of Joaquin Torres-Garcia

 “Never stop.
 Never walk the same path twice.
 Routine is useless.
 Habit, worthless.
 Never let anyone classify you or slap a label on you.
 Let’s be unclassifiable — indefinable.”